 Typically made of metal, the tray has the potential to rust or experience other damage.
 When that happens, water escapes the pan and results in a leak.
 Out of all the potential repairs you could need, this is one of the easiest.

 Your drainpipes allow water to flow from the unit, but they can develop clogs.
 Whether from algae or debris, these clogs prevent the water from escaping promptly.
 Instead, it sits in the drain pan and begins to leak.
 Many HVAC systems have a failsafe that shuts the AC off when the drain pan is too full.

 The only way to stop the leaking or get your AC back in working order is to fix the clog.
 However, this is difficult to do on your own.
 You can call a professional to remove the clog from the line, which allows water to escape from the drain pan.

 If you recently installed or serviced your AC, the leak could be from the HVAC technician.
 Shoddy workmanship could cause the system to leak.

 Usually, the leak is from a gap between the unit and the condensate pan.
 It may alternatively be from an exposed drainpipe.
 Either way, you should consider calling a different company to handle your HVAC system.

 You can prevent this from occurring by using a reputable company for your HVAC installation or service.
 Take your time researching companies and hire someone who stands behind their work.
 If you choose a company with a warranty, you can call them back to fix any issues from faulty installation without paying out of pocket.

-As the refrigerant in your AC depletes, the pressure in your system drops and the evaporator coils could freeze over.
-When the ice on the coils melts, the water forms a puddle.
+As the refrigerant in your AC depletes, the pressure in your system drops, and the evaporator coils could freeze over.
+When the ice on the coil melts, the water forms a puddle.